dnlbrkc/collective_search/README.md

 This package contains the code used in the simulations of Barkoczi, Analytis and Wu (2016).

 ## Usage

-To run the simulation just open the file '/agents/simulation.R'

-## Network files

-Social networks are stored in '/environments/Networks'

-1. fullNet.Rdata : Fully connected network with 100 nodes

-2. localNet.Rdata: Locally connected lattice network with 100 nodes and a degree of 4.

-##Landscape files
+1. Generate the environments used in the simulations 1.a.
+Fitness matrices for Function-based environments (#1-12) are generated using '/environments/fitnessMatrix.R' 1.b.
+The Mason and Watts (2012) environment (#13) is generated on the fly in the simulation code.
+The payoff function can be found in '/environments/functions.R' at the bottom

-- NK landscapes with custom N and K parameters can be generated using the file '/environments/Generate_NK/Generate_NK.R'
+1.c.
+NK environments with custom N and K parameters can be generated using the file '/environments/Generate_NK/generate_NK.R'.
+For our purposes, we generated 100 replications of N=20,K=5 and for N=20,K=10.

-- Functions for the 2D landscapes are stored in '/environments/functions.R'
-- Pre-generated payoffs for function-based 2D environments for a 1001x1001 grid are stored in '/environments/environments.Rdata'
+2. Generate the social network data {DANIEL UPDATE}

+3. The simulation can be run using the file '/agents/simulation.R'.
+Model strategies can be found in '/agents/strategies.R'

 ##Citation